Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Feasibility and outlook

-Finally, the frexel approach offers the possibility to easily add non-Gaussian features by subtracting photons in specific spatio-spectral modes by means of a dispersive element that isolates a spatio-spectral mode and a high-transmission directional coupler or beam splitter, unlike methods based on broadband modes that require a nonlinear interaction with a gate beam that selects the spectral mode of subtraction \cite{Ra2020}.
-The reason is that in this case photon subtraction is carried out in a frexel that is orthogonal to all other frexels, thus guaranteeing the purity of the photon subtraction.
-The non-Gaussianity then spreads over the cluster opening the possibility to engineer multimode non-Gaussian states \cite{Walschaers2017}.
+\DB{De-Gaussifying quantum states generated in the optical lattice can be easily accomplished by photon subtraction in the fixel basis using just a dispersive element that isolates a specific fixel and a high-transmission beam splitter.
+This is in contrast with broadband-frequency modes that require a nonlinear interaction with a gate beam that selects the spectral mode of subtraction \cite{Ra2020}.
+Fixel-based photon subtraction avoids crosstalks natively as is carried out in a frequency band occupied by just one spectral mode, unlike spectrally-broadband photon subtraction where each mode occupies simultaneously a number of bands increasing the risk of crosstalk and thus of purity degradation.
+The non-Gaussianity then spreads over the cluster opening the possibility to engineer multimode non-Gaussian states \cite{Walschaers2017},} \D{a crucial resource for quantum advantage \cite{Chabaud2023}}.